• (972) 530-5999

 2. Flavored popsicles from oral electrolyte solutions can be helpful.

-3. After eight hours without vomiting, you can gradually reintroduce formula/breastmilk as mentioned above.
+3. After eight hours without vomiting, you can gradually reintroduce formula/breast milk as mentioned above.
 Start slowly.
 For infants on solids, you can introduce bland foods such as bananas, cereals, and soft crackers.

 Children 1 Year of Age and Older:

-2. Clear liquids like ice chips/water, flavored oral electrolyte solutions (e.g. Pedialyte), or popsicles can be given.
+2. Clear liquids like ice chips/water, flavored oral electrolyte solutions (e.g., Pedialyte), or popsicles can be given.

 3. After eight hours without vomiting, you can introduce mild, bland foods, including mashed potatoes, bland soups, and chicken broth.